 In addition to the launch of ADHD and Me Classroom Edition, also available on my website are FREE DOWNLOADABLE LESSON PLANS for grades K-3rd.
 These interactive lesson plans coincide with the story and include homework, games, questions, social projects, and much more!
 This curriculum was created to help educate and inspire positive emotional stimulations, social engagement, creative thinking, and group as well as individual problem-solving and is designed to be used in a classroom setting.
 So, what are you waiting for?
 Download your free lesson plans today!

-Saturday morning, faces shined as we gathered into the Hendersonville Public Library of Sumner county for a special event: The Awareness and Support Expo “for families and friends caring for individuals with special concerns.”
-To mention a few among the groups that joined were The Tennessee Department of Intellectual and Developmental Disabilities, Borderless Arts Tennessee, Rainbow Mosho, Mary Elizabeth Jackson, Susan Bailey Moss, and myself, Chelsea Radojcic-DiCicco.
+Faces shined Saturday morning as we gathered into the Hendersonville Public Library of Sumner county for a special event: The Awareness and Support Expo “for families and friends caring for individuals with special concerns.”

-Families and children cozied up in the warmth of this charming library while the piano played in the background.
-Also hosted on May 8th was a book sale.
-Usually this is held semi-annually, however, due to covid precautions and safety guidelines for the state and protection of patrons, the library had held off on hosting over the past year.
-Both events were put together by the Director of the Library, Diane Johnson, as well as the rest of the Library staff members.
+Also hosted in the Hendersonville Public Library on May 8th was the Friends of the Library book sale.
+Usually the Friends book sale is held semi-annually, however, due to covid precautions and safety guidelines for the state and protection of patrons, the library had held off on hosting over the past year.
+Both these events were arranged by the Director of the Library, Diane Johnson, and Library staff members.

 Borderless Arts Tennessee is a non-profit organization run by the state of Tennessee, committed to presenting programs for individuals with disabilities.
 Through the aids it provides, it adds to the enjoyment and empowerment of the community.
-For more information, visit their website here.
+For more information, visit their website here or find them on social media here.

 Rainbow Mosho is a twelve-year-old artist and author with Autism, working her way towards empowering other children and families with special needs through her inspirational work.
 Her goal is to “give hope to all the kids in the world” with her book and words.
+Discover her indie books and custom pieces of artwork on her Facebook page.

-Chelsea Radojcic-DiCicco is a local children’s author living just outside of Nashville TN, currently seeking representation.
-Her memoir, ADHD and Me, was inspired by events in her own childhood and deals with the day-to-day challenges and triumphs as seen through the eyes of an eight-year-old little girl named Malory.
+Chelsea DiCicco is a neurodiverse local kidlit author living outside of Nashville, TN.
+Her book, ADHD and Me, was inspired by events in her own childhood and deals with the day-to-day challenges and triumphs as seen through the eyes of an eight-year-old little girl named Malory, who had ADHD.